Thermometry Based on a Superconducting Qubit: Introduction

-In this paper we present a comprehensive and concrete study of employing a superconducting qubit for quantum thermometry at sub-kelvin temperatures.
+In this paper we present a comprehensive experimental study of employing a superconducting qubit for quantum thermometry at sub-kelvin temperatures.
 The measurement technique used in our work relies on applying sequences of $\pi$-pulses for manipulating the qubit population distribution, requiring sufficient coherence of the qubit, and then performing consecutive qubit state readout, which was described in Ref.\,\cite{Sultanov_2021}.
-We also study temperature dependencies of qubit relaxation and coherence times.
-They determine the working range of the thermometer in terms of temperature, and they give conatraints on the pulse durations in the measurement.
-While showing a solid thermalization of the qubit to the cryostat stage, the technique allows us to measure the population distribution at temperatures up to $200-220$\,mK, when the second excited state of the qubit was already significantly populated.
-This exceeds the applicability range of methods based on consideration of only the lowest qubit levels.
-At the same time the technique is less dependent on the signal-to-noise ratio (SNR) of the measurement setup.
-We compare the experimental results with a numerical model of qubit population measurements, being in a good qualitative agreement.
+We observe and discuss the process of qubit thermalization to its effective environment consisting of different thermal baths, as well as temperature dependencies of qubit relaxation and coherence times.
+These timescales determine the working range of the thermometer in terms of temperature and introduce constraints on the measurement pulse durations.
+While showing a solid thermalization of the qubit to the cryostat stage, the technique allows us to measure the population distribution at temperatures up to $200-220$\,mK, where the second excited state of the transmon qubit is already significantly populated.
+This exceeds the applicability range of methods based on consideration of only the lowest transmon levels.
+At the same time, the technique is less dependent on the signal-to-noise ratio (SNR) of the measurement setup.
+We compare the experimental results with a numerical model of qubit population measurements.
 Within the model we investigate the influence of the measured parameters on the population and effective qubit temperature obtained as the result.
-Finally, we address the factors limiting the dynamical range of a superconducting qubit thermometer.
-The paper is organized as follows: in Section\,\ref{sec:qubit-bath} we provide a brief description of a realistic model of a qubit being in thermal equilibrium with heat baths.
+Finally, we address the factors limiting the dynamical range of a superconducting qubit thermometer and perspective applications.
+The paper is organized as follows: in Section\,\ref{sec:qubit-bath} we provide a description of a realistic model of a qubit being in thermal equilibrium with several heat baths.
 Section\,\ref{sec:pop_meas} explains the principle of the population distribution measurements.
-Section\,\ref{sec:sample} provides a brief description of the samples used in the experiment, and discussion on the main experimental results is given in Section\,\ref{sec:exp_results}, and finally, limits of the thermometer and ways of mitigation are discussed in Section\,\ref{sec:limits}.
+Section\,\ref{sec:exp_details} provides a brief description of the samples used in the experiment, measurement sequence, and discussion on the main experimental results.
+Finally, limits of the thermometer, ways of improvement and possible application, as well as comparison with other experimental works are discussed in Section\,\ref{sec:limits}.
 The paper is followed by appendices providing additional experimental data, details of the numerical simulations, experimental setup and sample fabrication.